yovitsa/2420_assignment_1/README2.md

 *Check if everything went well, Click "[Your actual project name]" located in the top left corner under the dropdown menu __Projects__.
 When inside your projects under the tab __Resources__, you should see your newly created droplet.
 Refer to the image below*
 ![Droplet Created](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/Image%205.png)
+#
+**Step 6: Create configuration using cloud-init**

+Before we createa cloud-init file, we should learn more about cloud-init

+#### What is cloud init?
+Cloud-init allows us to setup a server with some initial configuration.
+In order to configure cloud-init we shoudl create a configuration file.
+One of the better pracitces is to create a YAML file.

+#### What is YAML file?
+[YAML](https://yaml.org/) is a human-readable data serialization language often used for configuration files, data storage, and inter-process communication.
+It's designed to be more readable than JSON and XML.

+#### What does cloud-init do?
+Cloud-init can handle a range of tasks that normally happen when a new instance is created.
+It’s responsible for activities like setting the hostname, configuring network interfaces, creating user accounts, and even running scripts.
+This streamlines the deployment process; your cloud instances will all be automatically configured in the same way, which reduces the chance to introduce human error.

+#### How does cloud-init work?
+The operation of cloud-init broadly takes place in two separate phases during the boot process.
+The first phase is during the early (local) boot stage, before networking has been enabled.
+The second is during the late boot stages, after cloud-init has applied the networking configuration.